• Skip to main content

 📖 Recipe

-Chewy and crunchy from the peanut butter and oatmeal, topped with the tallest layer of chocolate, the no-bake oatmeal peanut butter bars are perfect for the afternoon slump.
+Chewy and crunchy from the peanut butter and oatmeal, topped with a thick layer of chocolate, these chocolate peanut butter oatmeal bars are perfect for the afternoon slump.
 And for a quick pick-me-up dessert!

 Ingredients